 Historically, fleets were required to pay big bucks with a fleet management company in order to consolidate vendor bills and streamline the fleet maintenance process.
 But those days are over!

 Fleetio’s new Maintenance Shop Integration automates the service approval process and consolidates all service costs into a single itemized bill including all maintenance vendors.
-Not to mention, this is free for all Fleetio Manage customers.
+Not to mention, this is automatically populated in our fleet maintenance software and free for all Fleetio Manage customers.